 - Other non-discretionary financial commitments, such as high medical bills

-We also consider the following factors when reviewing applications:
+We also take the following factors into account when reviewing applications:

 - Parents' level of education: Many past College Prep Scholars have been among the first generation in their family to attend a four-year college.

 - Extenuating circumstances: For example, if students have jobs to help their parents pay the bills, or spend much time out of school caring for siblings if their parents are absent or at work.